danielg0/fyp/report.md

 ## Future Work

 We have demonstrated how our new methods for BBV and checkpoint collection can save processing time.
 Better incorporation of our methods into simulators like Gem5 would improve usability for researchers.
-For instance, Gem5 could output
+For instance, Gem5 could calculate scaled vectors itself as it carries out a profiling simulation, rather than this needing to be an additional processing step.

-- Incorporating BBV generation into Gem5
+Another limitation in our work that could be improved in future is in the execution of two differently-sized truncated SimPoints simulataneously.
+Currently, this requires rerunning the truncated SimPoint twice, once for the shorter interval length and once for the longer, despite the fact the initial simulation of the longer truncated interval is identical to the execution of the smaller one.
+Extending Gem5 to emit performance metrics part-way through a simulation, at the point where the smaller truncated checkpoint would terminate, whilst allowing it to continue to completion for the larger, would reduce simulation time by avoiding costly result recomputation.

-- Could Gem5 output stats periodically rather than just at the end (combine collecting IPC, etc. for the same checkpoint at different intervals).
+In the future work for HyperMapper [@hypermapper2, Ch VI], they mention the possibility of developing a Bayesian optimiser that computes a prior distribution on each optimisation phase.
+Combined with a set of SimPoints of different sizes and the variance SimPoint theory described in [@simpoint-early-and-stats, Ch 4], information on the confidence of a SimPoint cluster's performance metrics could be fed back into HyperMapper to influence where it chooses to look next.
+This could lead the path to developing easier ways to assign error bars to SimPoint metric estimates.

 ## Final Thoughts